 The macro requests are defined below.
-Many nroff and troff requests are unsafe in conjunction with this package, however these requests may be used with impunity after the first .PP:
+Many nroff and troff requests are unsafe in conjunction with this package, but these requests may be used with impunity after the first .PP:

-- .bp begin new page

-- .br break output line here

-- .sp n insert n spacing lines

-- .ls n (line spacing) n=1 single, n=2 double space

-- .na no alignment of right margin
+.bp begin new page .br break output line here .sp n insert n spacing lines .ls n (line spacing) n=1 single, n=2 double space .na no alignment of right margin

-Output of the eqn, neqn, refer, and tbl(1) preprocessors for equations and tables is acceptable as input.
+Output of the eqn, neqn, tbl, and refer(1) preprocessors for equations, tables and references is acceptable as input.